2022–23 SailGP championship: Round 10: New Zealand

+Grand Final: San Francisco

 Results

 Points are awarded per race for the Event Leaderboard, with 10 points for the winner, 9 points for second place, 8 points for third, and so on.

 Each event hosts multiple races, with the three highest scoring teams of the event facing off in an additional final race to decide the podium order.
 The winner of that final wins the event, with the final standings of the event leaderboard used to award points for the Championship Leaderboard.
 The winner is awarded 10 Championship points, second awarded 9, and so on.

 The three highest scoring teams at the end of the season compete in the Sail GP Grand Final with the winning team awarded the championship.